EXPLORING THE LANDSCAPE OF PAIN AND HURT

 Parents were however children’s’ role models who taught them how to relate to themselves and their own emotions.

-We learned to relate to ourselves as emotional beings from the role modelling of the adults we came in contact with and the messages we got from the way they treated us
+We learned to relate to ourselves as emotional beings from the role modelling of the adults we came in contact with and the messages we received from the way they treated us – as well as the messages we received from cultural and religious sources.
+In this regard Burney (2012) then makes the statement:

 Especially with men and older boys these walls are usually much higher and thicker